mt-empty/shortcut-pages/Readme.md

 Bugs: open an issue here.

-New shortcut-page: open an issue here, or send a pull request with the included page.
+New features: open an issue here or feel free to send a pull request with the included feature.

+Please refer to [contribution page](/contribution/Readme.md) for pull request.

 ## Further inspired by theses useful projects

 * [tldr](): A collection of simplified and community-driven man pages.
-* [cheat](): Interactive cheatsheets on the command-line
+* [cheat](): Interactive cheatsheets on the command-line.